zara-4/laravel-lazy-mysql/readme.md

 ## Results
-Using the standard Laravel MySql driver with a local MySql read replica database and a remote MySql write master database, took in excess of `500ms` to connect and read a single record.
+Using the standard Laravel MySQL driver with a local MySQL read replica database and a remote MySQL write master database, took in excess of `500ms` to connect and read a single record.

-By enabling persistent connections with the `PDO::ATTR_PERSISTENT => true` option for the standard Laravel MySql driver; the time to connect and read a single record was reduced to around `100ms` to `150ms`
+By enabling persistent connections with the `PDO::ATTR_PERSISTENT => true` option for the standard Laravel MySQL driver; the time to connect and read a single record was reduced to around `100ms` to `150ms`

 By switching the database driver to `lazy-mysql`, the time to connect and read a single record was reduced to around `7ms` to `15ms`